The Cost of Living in Seattle – What to Expect in the Emerald City

 When it comes to the public transportation system, the first thing to know about the light rail there is that it only serves a limited area, so it might not always be convenient to get anywhere you want.
 It might be a better idea to take the bus.
 A single ticket for a bus is about $2.70.
 The exact price depends on the time of the day you’re traveling and the distance between point A and point B. If you’re planning to travel by bus regularly, it pays off to buy the monthly Orca Card (around $100).

 In case you were hoping to rely on your bicycle, that’s not always feasible considering the number of hills.
 Plus, rain is quite common there, so the weather, too, would make your bike ride much more complicated.
+Speaking of weather, take that into consideration when deciding on the best time of the year to move here.

 How to Plan Your Budget to Fit the Cost of Living in Seattle, Washington